 The largest part of the market today is made up of colourful fruit and vegetables, often quite artistically displayed.
 The sellers tempt the passers-by with samples.
 And it works, of course.
 After a taste of melt-in-your-mouth melon how could you resist taking one home for later?
 If you need ideas for how to prepare or serve an item, the vendors are happy to dispense that advice as well.
 Along with the tantalising fresh produce you can also find products such as spices, olives, honey, soaps, etc. You will always buy more than you had planned so be sure take an extra bag.

 One interesting stall in the market is the socca seller called Chez Thérésa.
 This business has had a presence in the Cours Saleya market since the 1920s.
 The “Thérésa” of today is the third one to dish out plates of socca, the chickpea flatbread which is a Niçois speciality.
 It’s cooked a few streets away and arrives every five minutes or so on its own special little cart pulled by a scooter.
 You can sit and eat, or get your socca “to go” in a paper cone.
-(Click here or on the link at the bottom to read more about socca and Thérésa)
+(Click here to read more about socca and Thérésa)

 The only day you won’t find flowers and food in Cours Saleya is Monday.
 That’s the day for the marché à la brocante, the antiques/flea market.
 Here you can find all manner of items, such as furniture, jewellery, books, vintage clothing, bric-a-brac, etc.